 2.4 ER is available on an exit from either an incorporated or unincorporated business.

 2.5 If the business is incorporated, the exit must take the form of the sale/IPO of shares (or sometimes loan notes) in a trading company or in a holding company of a trading group.
-Throughout the period of one year before the sale, the person claiming the relief must have been a full or part-time employee or officer (e.g. a director) of the company or group and must have held at least 5% of the ordinary shares and voting rights.
+Throughout the period of two years before the sale, the person claiming the relief must have been a full or part-time employee or officer (e.g. a director) of the company or group and must have held at least 5% of the ordinary shares and voting rights as well as 5% of the company's distributable profits and assets on a winding up.

-2.6 If the business is unincorporated then there is no 5% minimum ownership requirement, but the business must still have been owned by the individual throughout the period of one year before sale.
+2.6 If the business is unincorporated then there is no 5% minimum ownership requirement, but the business must still have been owned by the individual throughout the period of two years before sale.
 Any assets held by the business for investment purposes will not qualify for ER.

 2.7 For individuals who are nearing, or who may exceed, their £10 million lifetime ER limit, it may be possible to transfer sufficient shares to family members for them to use their own allowances instead.
 In order for the family members to benefit from ER, they would need to be appointed as an employee or officer (often as company secretary) and they must hold the shares for at least one year before sale (unless they have already held a sufficient 5% interest).
 It is important to also be mindful of other tax issues which may arise with this sort of planning, such as inheritance tax and stamp duty.